gitstanhub/test-automation-experiment-owner/README.md

 &#42; A Moon server is required for remote run.
 Follow these steps to create new Moon server on localhost:

-1. Install Docker
+1. Install Docker:
  - macOS/Windows: Download and install Docker Desktop from https://www.docker.com/products/docker-desktop
  - Linux: Follow the installation guide for your distribution from https://docs.docker.com/engine/install/

-2. Enable Kubernetes
+2. Enable Kubernetes:

 For macOS/Windows:
 - Open Docker Desktop preferences/settings